 Dinner: The bell will call you to dinner at 6P in the dining hall which overlooks Sagamore Lake.
-Meals at Sagamore are buffet.
+Meals at Sagamore are served buffet-style.
 You and your grandchild will go through the buffet line together for this and all meals.
 You will also sit with your grandchild for the meal.

 Lunch: We'll eat lunch in the Dining Hall.

-Evening: A BARN DANCE was THE social event for early rural Americans.
+Evening: A barn dance was THE social event for early rural Americans.
 Farmers and ranchers rarely saw each other, and of course boys and girls wanted to meet each other to socialize.
 The barn dance was a family affair and everyone of all ages attended.
 The dances were simple and you could participate by simply doing what the caller told you to do.
 There is no better mixer than a grand right-and-left ending in a promenade around the floor to see and be seen.
-The barn dance is a Sagamore Intergen tradition.
-Grandchildren dance with their grandparents.
+The barn dance is a Sagamore Intergen tradition where grandparents and grandchildren come and dance together.

-Afternoon: This afternoon is a free afternoon.
-Take a canoe out on Sagamore Lake, or head out of camp, to the world-class Adirondack Museum in nearby Blue Mountain Lake, or Wild Center Natural History Museum in Tupper Lake.
+Afternoon: Free Time.
+Take this opportunity for personal independent exploration to see and do what interests you most.
+You may wish to take a canoe out on Sagamore Lake, head out of camp to the world-class Adirondack Museum in nearby Blue Mountain Lake, or visit the Wild Center Natural History Museum in Tupper Lake.

 Dinner: Dinner is in the dining hall.

 Evening: A night of music with our Special Musical Guest Dan Duggan.
 Time to sit back, sing along, and enjoy a night of music.

 Activity note: Getting in/out of canoes; hiking established trails, paddling approx 3 miles on relatively flat water.

 Breakfast: Breakfast in the Dining Hall.
 Be sure to make a bagged lunch for our excursion!